 Child Trauma Center — As part of our commitment to address the needs of the whole child and the whole family, CII created the Child Trauma Center.
 Part of the National Child Traumatic Stress Network, the Center provides comprehensive mental health services for children who have been abused, neglected, or exposed to violence in their home, school or community.
 Learn more

-Project Fatherhood — The research speaks volumes: A father‘s caring presence has a profound impact on his child.
-Why, then, are so many fathers absent from their childrens lives?
-Founded by CII’s Dr. Hershel Swinger, Project Fatherhood supports child development by increasing positive involvement of fathers in the parenting of their children.
-Since its inception, more than 7,000 fathers and their families have participated in Project Fatherhood.
-Read more about Project Fatherhood in a recent article in the National AIA Resource Center‘s respected magazine, The Source and on the Project Fatherhood website.
+Project Fatherhood — Founded in 1997 by CII’s Dr. Hershel Swinger, Project Fatherhood supports child development by increasing positive involvement of fathers in the parenting of their children.
+Since its inception, some 12,000 fathers and their families have participated in Project Fatherhood.
+Read more about Project Fatherhood website.

 For details about the Internship program, click here.